relsqui/story_threading/README.md

 The story threader will always try to match up scenes to story in such a way that the story provides at least the correct set of variables to fill in the scene.
 (It may also contain extras.)
 If such a scene isn't available, it will stop with an error.

+### Optional: "globals"
+Exactly as above, an object whose keys are variable names and values are either strings or integers referring to characters.
+The globals are applied to every section, in addition to the story-specific variables.

 ### Optional: "characters"
 If present, this key should hold a list of objects, each of which has two properties.